Achievable logoAchievable logo

 Many people remember this as the “AAA” rule.
 If the financial professional chooses the asset, action, or amount for a trade, the order is considered discretionary and requires a POA to be submitted.

-Sometimes, financial professionals can make certain choices for customers and avoid the trade being considered discretionary.
+Sometimes, a financial professional can make certain choices for a customer without the trade being considered discretionary.
 Both of the following can be decided without POA or discretionary status:

 • Price of the security